Orangutans in Borneo

 For much of the ride the national park is on one side of the river and private land is on the other side.
 We saw several orangutans in the jungle as we cruised past, but they were largely obscured by the dense vegetation.
 However, one could track them somewhat by watching the tops of trees swaying as they cruised through them.
 In some places the jungle has been replaced with palm tree plantations, which represent the greatest threat to the orangutans.
 My guide Sandy pointed out a section of the jungle that Jenie purchased in order to keep the land from the palm oil companies to help preserve orangutan habitat.
 Short of investing in some Borneo real estate, it is difficult to know how to combat the loss of habitat to palm oil plantations.
 Palm oil is an insidious but very successful product found in thousands of everyday products so it is not easy to simply decrease one’s consumption.
 See how one can make a difference here.

 One small caveat about the klotoks that one should be aware of.
 I was on the boat for two nights, three days, only getting off at the feeding stations.
 The boat comes equipped with all you need, including a Western-style flush toilet.
 However, as far as I could tell the toilet simply flushed into the river, though I’m not positive about that.
 In any case I tried to minimize my trips to the toilet on the boat and made use of the mainland toilets where at least the waste was filtered by soil.
 This worked out ok until the last day when I had 3 days worth of waste to dispose of.
 I was hoping to make it to the airport where I knew there were decent facilities.
 But Jenie wanted to make sure I saw all the sights in scenic Pangkalan Bun so he had Sandy escort me around.
 Finally I had to tell Sandy that I desperately needed a toilet.
 We were about to board a water taxi to meet Jenie and his family for lunch.
-Sandy found a toilet on the pier but it was high on my list of worst toilets every experienced.
+Sandy found a toilet on the pier but it was high on my list of worst toilets ever experienced.
 There were two tiny rooms, one had no walls and the other was open to the river.
 And the ‘toilet’ was simply a hole cut in the planks of the floor with the river flowing below.
 More expensive tours may have better facilities, but I would also advise against getting boats with air conditioning since the whole sense of the ride is to feel the jungle in the breeze.
 Caveat emptor.

 Tanjung Puting National Park

 There are 4 feeding stations where they provide fruit and vegetables once a day, thereby luring the apes out of the forest.
 Originally the feeding stations were set up because the park was releasing rehabilitated orangutans into the wild and wanted to ensure they were adequately fed.
 I was initially skeptical about viewing the apes at an unnatural feeding station rather then tracking them in the jungle as I had in Africa when viewing gorillas and chimpanzees.
 However, the artificial nature of the feeding platforms was more than compensated by the natural behavior of the orangutans who proved to be more interesting than either the gorillas or chimpanzees simply because they were more active.
 In my very limited experience with the gorillas and the chimps, you were waiting around for something interesting to happen.
-With the orangutans, there was so much going on, it was difficult to know what to concentrate on.
+With the orangutans, there was so much going on, it was difficult to know where to look.

 The last of the three stations that I visited, Camp Leakey, was so-named by Birute Galdikas, the legendary Canadian woman who was drafted by Louis Leakey to study orangutans in the wild.
 She was one of the three women who were chosen to study the great apes by Leakey: Jane Goodall for chimpanzees and Dian Fossey for gorillas.
 Some of the original buildings that Galdikas used are still intact and serve as a base for research.

-The most impressive aspect of the orangutans is to watch them make their way through forest by swinging their way through the tree tops.
+The most impressive aspect of the orangutans is to watch them make their way through forest by swinging from tree limb to tree limb with their arms and legs (or brachiating) through the trees.
 Their name derives from the Malay words for “human in the jungle”: orang for human and hutan for jungle.
 Unlike humans, however, they have 4 hands that can grasp tree branches.
 Watching them negotiate through the trees gives the term “jungle gym” new meaning.

 They are also well versed in physics, differential equations, and simple harmonic motion.
-A commonly used tactic is to make use of the swaying movement from their weight while hanging at the top of a tee in order to get close enough to grasp a neighboring tree branch.
+A commonly used tactic is to make use of the swaying movement from their weight while hanging at the top of a tree in order to get close enough to grasp a neighboring tree branch.
 They are also aware of the tensile strength of the small branches when stressed by their weight because a miscalculation resulting from a breaking branch would be fatal.
 Since they are moving through the trees, they are often obscured by the leaves and branches but it was often possible to track their movements by watching to see which tree tops swayed back and forth.
 The balletic movement at the top of tall trees reminded me of the battle scenes in the bamboo forest in the movie Crouching Tiger, Hidden Dragon.

 Young orangutans